 Some projects are trying to bypass exchanges altogether and get patients to donate their data to research.

-This is probably more likely to happen in the cancer, uncurable, and rare disease populations and areas where people are more active participants in their healthcare.
+This is probably more likely to happen in cancer, uncurable, and rare disease populations and areas where people are more active participants in their healthcare.

 To researchers and pharma companies, patient data is invaluable.
 Helping these members to better log their data and making it easier to give researchers access to it would make the data more widely usable and potentially enable better collaboration between research institutions.